 }

-05 Create the required IAM instance profile.
-An instance profile is a container for the IAM role that is attached to the EC2 instance during the launch process.
-Run create-instance-profile command (OSX/Linux/UNIX) to create the new AWS IAM instance profile:
+05 Create the required app-tier instance profile.
+An instance profile is basically a container for the IAM role that is attached to the Amazon EC2 instance during the launch process.
+Run create-instance-profile command (OSX/Linux/UNIX) to create the new instance profile:

 aws iam create-instance-profile